NMML/PvIliamna/README.md

 Executive Summary
 -----------------

-The PvIliamna repository is a collection of data files and analysis in support of the NMFS Biological Review Team for harbor seals in Lake Illiamna.
+The PvIliamna-Data repository is a collection of data files and information related to surveys of harbor seals in Lake Illiamna.

 Data Sources
 ------------

 Data included in this repository were provided by
 * NOAA Alaska Fisheries Science Center National Marine Mammal Laboratory
 * Alaska Department of Fish & Game
 * Pebble Partnership